Yes, America's Anchorman is away and this is your undocumented anchor man.

 I just wanted to tag on to what the caller from Arizona was talking about.

-You know, we've got that HB2 law in North Carolina that's raised such a thing.
+You know, we've got that HB2 law in North Carolina that's raised such caused us to loser, good governor.

-I think it'd be interesting to see Sylvia Hatchell at the University of North Carolina with recruits and training so she can win another national championship.
+I think it'd be interesting to see if Sylvia Hatchell at the University of North Carolina will recruit some training so she can win another national championship.

-Yeah so you're you're s accusing them uh the the NCAA uh basically want want all the all the progressive cred of being able to express solidarity uh with the LGBTQ whatever it is now movement uh but they don't actually want to accept the logic of it in their own business which is what it is.
+The NCAA basically want all the progressive cred of being able to express solidarity with the LGBTQ, whatever it is now, movement but they don't actually want to accept the logic of it in their own business which is what it is so in other words they're somewhat hypocritical i mean yeah Yeah.

-Why does the uh National College Athletic Association not let uh people uh pick what teams they want to be on according to their identity.
+Why does the National College Athletic Association not let people pick what teams they want to be on according to their identity?

-And one of the points I made to Rush, and Rush agreed with this, is that uh as Rush would say, one of the most chickified areas of American life now is sports, uh precisely because men value sports so much.
+And one of the points I made to Rush, and Rush agreed with this, is that, as Rush would say, one of the most chickified areas of American life now is sports, precisely because men value sports so much.

 So they build their man caves with the big TV where you can watch all the American football and all the rest of it.

-But sports, as Rush says, is one of the most chickified areas of American life, because political the the whole world view of political correctness is about not noticing the obvious.
+But sports, as Rush says, is one of the most chickified areas of American life because political, the whole worldview of political correctness is about not noticing the obvious.

 You can't notice the obvious.